 Ujjayi Pranayama, Ujjayi word comes from the language of Sanskrit.
 It means ‘victorious’ and has a root in the Sanskrit, Ujji word, which means to attain a higher level.

 Ujjayi Pranayama is also called triumph over decay and death.
-It has a deep work on the physical body, pranic body, and mental body.
+It is because it has a deep work on the physical, pranic, and mental bodies.
 Hatha Yoga Pradipika defines Ujjayi as:-

 “Poorvakta Kumbhaka yet pranam, rechaye didya tat; Slesham doshharam kanthe dehanal vivardhanam.”

 How to practice Ujjayi Pranayama

-- Ujjayi Pranayama should be practiced in any comfortable Asana i.e. Sukhasana, Siddhasana, and Lotus pose in which the body is straight so there is proper respiration through the nasal passage.
+- One should practise Ujjayi Pranayama in any comfortable Asana, i.e. Sukhasana, Siddhasana, and Lotus pose in which the body is straight so there is proper respiration through the nasal passage.

-- Be aware of available Prana around, the natural breathing system, and feel air passing down to the heart through the windpipe.
+- Be aware of available Prana, the natural breathing system, and feel air passing down to the heart through the windpipe.

 - Slightly contract the throat region during Pooraka, and it is recommendable to practice the ‘SO’ sound during breathing in.

 - Exhale through the left nostril with the sound of ‘HUM’, and it would produce a light snoring sound.
 This sound should generate from the throat, not from the mouth.

-- After holding Prana in the lungs practice Jalandhar Bandha to activate the thyroid gland.
-It is practiced after dropping down the chin towards the chest.
+- After holding Prana in the lungs, practice Jalandhar Bandha to activate the thyroid gland, a person should practise it after dropping down the chin towards the chest.